-My comedy is about family, specifically my family.
-As the White, Jewish husband of a Black woman (who converted to Judaism) and the father of a 2 year-old, Biracial son, I focus my attention on the challenges of being a parent in a bad economy and the issues that confront interracial families (including the dynamics between members of the same family who are of different races).
-In the Age of Obama, my material is very timely, relevant, and (if I may say so myself) very funny.
+My work focuses on family, specifically my family.
+As the White, Jewish husband of a Black woman (who converted to Judaism) and the father of a 6-year-old, Biracial son, I examine the challenges of being a parent in a bad economy and the issues that confront multiracial families (including the dynamics between members of the same family who are of different races).
+In this age of increasing number of Multiracial families, my material is very timely, relevant, and (if I may say so myself) very funny.

 I’ve performed at clubs, colleges and venues throughout the country.
-I’ve appeared on the Katie Couric Show, been featured on Sirius/XM Radio’s “Raw Dog Comedy,” NBC’s EVB Live, Bloomberg Law TV, ComedyTime TV, RT TV America and NYC-TV and in The Wall Street Journal, The Huffington Post, and CNN.com.
-I’ve also appeared on the live comedy show Comedy Juice, and, I won the 12th Annual Gilda’s Club (Northern NJ) Laugh-Off.
+I’ve appeared on the Katie Couric Show, been featured on Sirius/XM Radio’s “Raw Dog Comedy,” and NBC’s EVB Live, and in VH1.com, The Wall Street Journal, The Huffington Post, and CNN.com.

 I’m also a writer.
 I wrote a series of columns about my comedy career in a regularly-occurring column in The New York Daily News “Money” section.
-I wrote a monthly humor column for the online webzine, The Coil Review (www.thecoilreview.com), and I’m a regular contributor to The Comic Bible.
+I’ve also been a frequent contributor to The Good Men Project, Beyond Black & White, and The Comic Bible.
 In addition, my comedic short story “Lola’s Christmas Gift” was published in the 2008 issue of the literary journal, The Westchester Review.

 In my off hours, I spend as much time as I can with my wife and our son, Ivan, and they pretend to enjoy my company.